📖 Guide

 What Actually Works for Mileage Tracking

-Milelify takes this approach.
-It uses GPS to track trips automatically, works with the screen off and app closed, and produces tax-compliant reports for the IRS, CRA, HMRC, ATO, and other major tax authorities.
+Even now, Milelify reduces friction significantly compared to spreadsheets or paper logs.
 The free tier covers 30 trips per month, with paid plans for higher-volume drivers.
 Trips can be classified as business or personal with a tap, and the workplace assignment feature adds business context for each drive.
+When automatic tracking launches, existing users will have it immediately.

 For anyone who has tried and failed to maintain manual mileage logs, automated tracking solves the core problem: the tracking happens whether or not you remember to do it.